DavisWere/OpenUp-mobile-app/README.md

    ```bash
    npx expo start
    ```
-   if you get the error 'The term 'expo' is not recognized..'
+   if you get the error "The term 'expo' is not recognized.."
    ```bash
    npm install -g expo-cli
    ```
+   This updates expo-cli version or reinstalls it.
+Also ensure you've set the npm path in the environment variables to avoid the error.

-   after install try restarting expo
+   After install try restarting expo

-2. - Use an emulator/simulator to run the app (iOS/Android).
+3. - Use an emulator/simulator to run the app (iOS/Android).
    - Scan the QR code with the Expo Go app on your mobile device to run the app on your phone.